Presidential candidate and businessman Donald Trump has a paperwork problem.

 “For example, we have sometimes seen the operation of an aircraft with a registration certificate in the name of a former owner, sometimes for years,” it said.
 Eventually, the aircraft become properly registered without a problem.

-Trump’s-200 and S-76B aircraft are actively registered.
+Trump’s Boeing 757-200 and Sikorsky S-76B aircraft are actively registered.
 The Citation X is in the process of being actively re-registered, a Trump spokesman told the New York Times.

 Original Article: Oops!
 Trump’s Citation X FAA Registry Expires